Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 39 - Deploying to the ICP Live Blockchain/39.03 How to Deploy to the ICP Network/README.md

 ## Testing and Live Computation

 Try topping up your application with some money to verify that it is working.
 The computations are now happening live on the Internet Computer.

+## Monitoring Cycle Usage

+If you return to your Cycles Wallet and refresh it, you may need to log in again.
+You will notice that the initial balance, for example, 14 tera cycles, will have decreased.
+This is because deployment is one of the most expensive parts of using Dfinity.

+To conserve cycles, be careful when deploying new canisters.
+Updating an existing canister is different and less costly.